 Hospitality: Food Safety and Event Management

 Hospitality in Montgomery County!
 Montgomery County is an exciting destination for entertainment and family fun, incredible cultural venues and exhibitions, world-class restaurants, and much more.
 Nearly 7 million visitors pour into the county every year, generating millions of dollars in revenue and boosting employment by more than 30,000 people.
-Montgomery College Workforce Development & Continuing Education is pleased to support our county’s Hospitality needs with outstanding courses, programs, and experienced faculty.
+Montgomery College Workforce Development and Continuing Education is pleased to support our county’s Hospitality needs with outstanding courses, programs, and experienced faculty.

 Classes vary from term to term, and new classes are added periodically.
 Check the schedule for the most current offerings.
 If you have any questions contact the program.